m1thrandir225/meridian/README.md

 make docker-stop
 ```

-or to stop and remove the containers:
+To stop and remove the containers:

 ```
 make docker-down